zabbix/ansible-collection/plugins/README.md

 ```

 ### Example 7
-To give several output fields you need specify it in list format.
+To give several output fields, you need specify it in list format.
 In this example will be given name, status and two mandatory fields (hostid and host).

 ```yaml